 Do you protect your electronic equipment from voltage spikes?

 Power surges (also referred to as glitches, transients and spikes) are a major cause of data loss and electronic failures.
-Additionally, they can cause damage which significantly reduces the lifespan of your devices.
+Additionally, they can cause damage, significantly reducing your devices’ lifespan.
 Causes include lightning strikes, faulty internal wiring and transference of electrical loads.
-Areas which are served by overhead power lines are particularly vulnerable to power surges and brownouts.
+Areas served by overhead power lines are particularly vulnerable to power surges and brownouts.

 How old is your surge protector?
-It is important to replace a surge protector every 3 to 4 years as they become worn by the process of absorbing excess voltages.
+It is vital to replace a surge protector every 3 to 4 years as they become worn by the process of absorbing excess voltages.